quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part102_17.7_Code_Listi.md

 :p What is the "time-saving trick" mentioned in the text?
 ??x
-The time-saving trick involves inserting a delta function into the probability integral to fix the initial position \(x_0\), thereby integrating over all paths starting from that specific point.
-This allows computing the wavefunction dependence on \(x\) without repeating the entire simulation.
+The time-saving trick involves inserting a delta function into the probability integral to fix the initial position $x_0 $, thereby integrating over all paths starting from that specific point.
+This allows computing the wavefunction dependence on $ x$ without repeating the entire simulation.

 ```java
 // Pseudocode for Time-Saving Trick